 Recognize that for many people it can be difficult to ask for help

-For many of us asking for help can be challenging.
+For many of us with disabilities, asking for help can be challenging.
 Most of us value our pride and are capable of achieving most daily tasks on our own.
-When the occasion does arrive in which we could use a helping hand, the skill of actually asking for assistance is one that many people are often still in the process of developing.
+When the occasion does arise in which we could use a helping hand, the skill of actually asking for assistance is one that many people are often still in the process of developing.